 Why is it that we so often feel at the mercy of our thoughts?
 Why do our fears and anxieties seem to lead us rather than the more rational part of our mind?
-Why do repeating patterns of negative thinking and behaviours happen and how can we change this?
+How do repeating patterns of negative thinking and behaviours start and how can we change this?
 Here is how you can regain control and tame your monkey mind, as explained from the Inner Being perspective.

 What is the Monkey Mind?

 Buddhists, mindfulness experts and therapists often use the term to describe the part of the brain that contains the amygdala, the limbic system*.
 It’s the biggest part of the brain and has a very important role in instinctive responses.
 It is vital to our physical survival as it’s responsible for assessing all potential threats rapidly.
 It then prompts us to act quickly where necessary, using the flight and flight responses and releasing hormones such as adrenalin.

 Robert was keen to share guidance from his Inner Being about how we can gain more control over our monkey minds to improve the quality of our lives.
 He referred to two parts of the human mind, the thinking part that is more connected to the Inner Being and the monkey part which is instinctive and has the stronger genetic influence.
 The monkey mind constantly evolves and adapts slightly from each new experience.
 The two work together but don’t always agree.
 The thinking part works slowly.
 The monkey mind operates quickly and instinctively because it’s responsible for our survival.